-Does a contract have to have a digital or electronic signature?
+Does a contract have to have a digital signature or an electronic signature?
 Is a legal agreement valid if it’s signed on a napkin?

 In business and personally, knowing how a contract is usually signed is, as they say, “good adulting.”
 No matter how dry it might seem to understand digital signatures, it’s important to know the basics—before you sign.